LangLeon/starter-hugo-academic/content/publication/kolb-2019/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Learning to request guidance in emergent communication
+title: Learning to Request Guidance in Emergent Communication
 subtitle: ''
-summary: ''
+summary: 'We analyze the training behaviour of an agent that can ask for help.
+Doing this is costly, and so the agent learns to become more independent in familiar situations.'
 authors:
 - Benjamin Kolb
 - Leon Lang